Jessie Villanueva, Ph.D.

 The laboratory of Jessie Villanueva investigates the molecular signaling pathways that become deregulated in melanoma with the goal of identifying suitable targets for therapy.
 The Villanueva lab is actively studying the molecular mechanisms mediating drug resistance in melanoma aiming at designing effective therapies that will overcome it.
-The team is particularly interested in the role of the RAF/MEK/ERK pathway as therapeutic target and the mechanisms underlying resistance to inhibitors that block these signaling cascades.
+The team is particularly interested in the role of the RAF/MEK and PI3K/mTOR pathways as therapeutic targets and the mechanisms underlying resistance to inhibitors that block these signaling cascades.

 In 2003, she earned a Ph.D. in Molecular Cell and Developmental Biology.
 She then pursued postdoctoral training at the University of Pennsylvania School of Medicine.
-There, she began to further investigate the role of a mutation in the BRAF gene that has been discovered to be mutated in half of all cases of melanoma, an aggressive form of skin cancer whose rates have climbed steadily in recent years.
+There, she began to further investigate the role of a mutation in the BRAF gene present in half of all cases of melanoma, an aggressive form of skin cancer whose rates have climbed steadily in recent years.
 The mutant BRAF turns on a signaling pathway that drives cell division and, tumor formation.

-At Wistar, Villanueva’s work has demonstrated that recently developed RAF inhibitors are, at best, transient in their tumor-killing effectiveness.
-In a 2010 article published in the journal Cancer Cell, she presented findings that show how tumor cells are able to adapt to RAF inhibitors and find a way to bypass the effects of the drug.
+At Wistar, Villanueva’s work has demonstrated that recently developed RAF inhibitors are, at best, transient in their tumor-killing effectiveness, as tumor cells are able to adapt to RAF inhibitors and find a way to bypass the effects of the drug.

 As melanoma is a highly heterogeneous disease, multiple mechanisms of resistance are likely to arise in patients.
 The Villanueva laboratory is using an array of biochemical and genetic approaches to identify additional mechanisms of intrinsic and acquired resistance and test combinations of different inhibitors targeting pathways including MEK and PI3K.
 Their goal is to identify the best combination therapies that can overcome drug resistance and could move forward into clinical trials.

-5 - Villanueva J, Vultur A, Lee JT, Somasundaram R, Fukunaga-Kalabis M, Cipolla AK, Wubbenhorst B, Xu X, Gimotty PA, Kee D, Santiago-Walker AE, Letrero R, D'Andrea K, Pushparajan A, Hayden JE, Brown KD, Laquerre S, McArthur GA, Sosman JA, Nathanson KL, Herlyn M. Acquired Resistance to BRAF Inhibitors Mediated by a RAF Kinase Switch in Melanoma Can Be Overcome by Cotargeting MEK and IGF-1R/PI3K.
+13 Villanueva J, Vultur A, Lee JT, Somasundaram R, Fukunaga-Kalabis M, Cipolla AK, Wubbenhorst B, Xu X, Gimotty PA, Kee D, Santiago-Walker AE, Letrero R, D'Andrea K, Pushparajan A, Hayden JE, Brown KD, Laquerre S, McArthur GA, Sosman JA, Nathanson KL, Herlyn M. Acquired Resistance to BRAF Inhibitors Mediated by a RAF Kinase Switch in Melanoma Can Be Overcome by Cotargeting MEK and IGF-1R/PI3K.
 Cancer Cell.
 2010; 18(6):683-95.
-(PMID:21156289)
+(PMID: 21156289)